How I'm remote teaching a big class this fall

 This short post led a wide-ranging thread with lots of great input from people who have thought more deeply about this.
 Happily, many others are following a similar mixed delivery model, where required content is available anytime, but students can also meet with me and/or their classmates in real time.
 But there were a few great tweaks they suggested.
 Having digested their input, here’s the plan for the fall (also planning to post the syllabus once I’ve finished updating it):

 - Pre-recorded video lectures, 5-8 minutes each.

-- Weekly discussion quizzes
+- Weekly discussion quizzes and problem sets

 - @mattsclancy pointed me towards LearnItFast.io, which I like the look of but won’t be able to get around to this year.
 See his thread for more.